A separation agreement is a written contract between two married spouses who want to live apart.

 The following kind of property is personal property.
 Personal property is the assets and belongings of the parties that are movable, as opposed to real property (land, house, structure, real estate), which is fixed.

-Both parties should agree on who should own particular items, what items should be sold, and how they will split the profits between them.
+Both parties should agree on who should own particular items, what items should be sold, and how they will split the profits.

 You should also provide a monetary value for the items so it’s easy to break assets later.

-You should also discuss the distribution of any vehicles with your spouse, and include the description of the cars, so there’s no confusion in the agreement.
+You should also discuss the distribution of any vehicles with your spouse and include a description of the cars to avoid confusion in the agreement.

 Step 5 – Get Your Financials In Order